Skip to Main Content

 Drone Operator Services

-Licensed aerial cinematography throughout Serbia, fully compliant with Civil Aviation Directorate of the Republic of Serbia (CAD) regulations.
+Licensed aerial cinematography across Serbia, fully compliant with Civil Aviation Directorate of the Republic of Serbia (CAD) rules.

-Drone filming in Serbia is regulated by Civil Aviation Directorate of the Republic of Serbia (CAD), which sets a maximum altitude of 120m and enforces no-fly zones around airports and airfields, government buildings in Belgrade, military installations.
-Required for all drones; registration and operator license via CAD; operational authorization needed for commercial use.
-Commercial filming permits typically require 2-4 weeks for commercial permits, making early planning essential for any production requiring aerial cinematography.
+Here is how this works in practice.
+Drone filming in Serbia is regulated by Civil Aviation Directorate of the Republic of Serbia (CAD).
+This sets a maximum altitude of 120m and enforces no-fly zones around airports and airfields, government buildings in Belgrade, military installations.
+Needed for all drones.
+Sign-ups and operator license via CAD.
+Operational sign-off needed for commercial use.
+Commercial filming permits mostly need 2-4 weeks for commercial permits, making early planning key for any production needing aerial cinematography.

-Our NeedAFixer network connects you with certified drone operators across Serbia who hold all required Civil Aviation Directorate of the Republic of Serbia (CAD) credentials and carry appropriate insurance.
-From sweeping establishing shots over Belgrade to dynamic tracking moves across Novi Sad, our operators combine expert piloting with cinematic sensibility—while ensuring full regulatory compliance at every location.
+Here is the short of it.
+Our NeedAFixer network connects you with certified drone operators across Serbia who hold all needed Civil Aviation Directorate of the Republic of Serbia (CAD) credentials and carry appropriate insurance.
+From sweeping setting up shots over Belgrade to dynamic tracking moves across Novi Sad, our operators combine pro piloting with cinematic sensibility—while making sure full regulatory compliance at each location.

 ACT 01